-A: Appendix 7 of VACARVM (Modeling of Hedges) discusses two methods for an analysis of the impact of hedging strategies on cash flows.
-Analysis based on the first method involves the use of riskneutral scenarios at future points in time that are consistent with the other assumptions for a given scenario.
+A: As described in Question 11.4, there are essentially two methods to develop risk-neutral scenarios.
+Analysis based on the first method involves the use of risk-neutral scenarios at future points in time that are consistent with the other assumptions for a given scenario.
 In particular, risk-neutral scenarios and real-world scenarios should be consistent.
-If the pregenerated real-world scenarios are used, one approach to generating risk-neutral rates is to use the Treasury rates plus a swap spread based on reasonable historical results.
+If the pre-generated real-world scenarios are used, one approach to generating risk-neutral rates is to use the Treasury rates plus a swap spread based on reasonable historical results.
 Interpolation and extrapolation may be appropriate for other points on the curve, but once again this can be based on historical relationships.
-If companygenerated scenario sets are used, the scenario may explicitly include development of risk-neutral scenarios.
+If company-generated scenario sets are used, the scenario may explicitly include development of risk-neutral scenarios.
 Analysis based on the second method may be based only on knowledge of the swap curve at the valuation date.
-For further guidance, see Question 11.4 and Appendix 7 of VACARVM.